 The energetic JD Grande Seconde SW line has been here for about five or six years now.
-It was introduced in different variations, including the outrageous SWROUGE model that featured a combination of rose gold and black rubber.
+It was introduced back in 2008 in different variations, including the outrageous SWROUGE model that featured a combination of rose gold and black rubber.
 This new Jaquet Droz Grande Seconde SW Cotes de Geneve (Ref.
 J029030245), however, attempts to take the model a step or two higher on the elegance ladder.

 While the timekeeper’s physical dimensions seem to remain the same and all of its main elements still in place, the new version of the watch makes a lot stronger impression than its previous incarnations.